therealteddy/therealteddy/README.md

 # About Me!

-- Hey, I am Ted
+- Yo, I'm Ted
-- I really love computers, linux and astronomy
+- I like C, linux and the cosmos.
-- Currently, I am trying to teach myself "C" and "Bash scripting"
+- I am an omnivert.
-- If you'd like to teach me something, please do not hesitate to mail me.
-- It would be my dream to colaborate with people like DT
-- Don't forget to check my projects out, if you're interested, ofcourse!
+- I watch anime and listen to a ton of hip-hop
+- I also play basketball.
+- When I finish learning programming, I look forward to porting DOOM to my electronic thermometer XD
+- PS: I might be a nerd!